 Instructions

-• In the same skillet heat the remaining 1 tablespoon oil over medium heat.
+• In the same skillet, heat the remaining 1 tablespoon of oil over medium heat.
 Add ginger and garlic, cook and stir for 30 seconds.
 Stir in broth, orange juice concentrate, and soy sauce.
-Bring to boiling.
-In a small bowl combine cornstarch and the water; stir into broth mixture.
+Bring to a boil.
+In a small bowl, combine the cornstarch and the water; stir into the broth mixture.
 Simmer, uncovered, for 2 minutes until it thickens.

 • Return chicken and vegetables mixture to the skillet.
 Add edamame.
 Cook and stir until heated through and the chicken and vegetables are coated with the sauce, about 3 – 5 minutes.